JayMontana/reev_qa_AutomationProject/README.md

 3. **Run one of the fallowing commands listed below:**
    - `npm run testExec`
-   This command executes all the tests defined in your Playwright test suite using the default configuration.
-This will run Playwright's browser testing tool.
-You can see all tests executed and have the option to open a trace to dive into the details of the test execution.
+   This command executes all the tests defined inside Playwright's test-suite script.
+This will run Playwright's browser testing tool where you can see all tests executed and have the option to open a trace to dive into the details of the test execution.

    - `npm run testui`
    Launch the Playwright Test Runner UI for an interactive test-running experience.
 This command opens the Playwright Test Runner with a user interface, allowing you to select and run tests interactively.